-13.1 Hibernate Second Level Cache
+14.1 Hibernate Second Level Cache

 Hazelcast provides distributed second level cache for your Hibernate entities, collections and queries.
 This feature is offered as Hazelcast plugins.
 We have two plugin repositories for Hibernate 2nd Level Cache.
-Please see their own GitHub repositories at Hazelcast Hibernate (for Hibernate 3.x and 4.x) and Hazelcast Hibernate 5 (for Hibernate 5.x) for information on configuring and using them.
+Please see their own GitHub repositories at Hazelcast Hibernate (for Hibernate 3.x and 4.x) and Hazelcast Hibernate 5.x) for information on configuring and using them.

-13.2 Web Session Replication
+14.2 Web Session Replication